fogus/spiel/pyramidenspiel/pungo/README.markdown

 On each turn a player takes two actions:

+ 1. Make a controlled roll of the die
- 1. Move some number of pieces some number of squares orthogonally in the game arena
+ 2. Move some number of pieces some number of squares orthogonally in the game arena
- 2. Make a controlled roll of the die

-On each turn the player to move is allocated a certain number of movement points as currently shown on the top of the die.
+On each turn the player to move is allocated a certain number of movement points as shown on the top of the die.
 The first player of the game will always get 1-point of movement.

+## The controlled roll

+A *controlled roll* is a way to utilize a die in such a way as to eliminate random results.
+To do this a player flips a die along the 3x3 grid from one face to another.
+The only constraint on movement is that a die cannot be flipped into a square where is came from previously.

 ## Pyramid movement